alfio-event/alf.io/docs/extensions-howto.md

             //'RESERVATION_CANCELLED', //fired when reservation(s) are cancelled
             //'TICKET_CANCELLED', //fired when ticket(s) (but not the entire reservation) are cancelled
             //'TICKET_ASSIGNED', //fired on ticket assignment.
 No results expected.
+            //'TICKET_CHECKED_IN', //fired when a ticket has been checked in.
+No results expected.
+            //'TICKET_REVERT_CHECKED_IN', //fired when a ticket has been reverted from the checked in status.
+No results expected.
             //'WAITING_QUEUE_SUBSCRIPTION', //fired on waiting queue subscription.
 No results expected.
             //'STUCK_RESERVATIONS', //fired when the system has detected stuck reservations.
 No results expected.
             //'OFFLINE_RESERVATIONS_WILL_EXPIRE', //fired when an offline reservation will expire.
 No results expected.